TritonDataCenter/rfd/rfd/0121/README.md

 #### Implementation note

-In the global zone, `/usr/sbin/amd64/bhyve` and `/usr/lib/brand/bhyve/usr/sbin/zhyve` will be hard links to the same file.
-When invoked with a basename of `bhyve`, the command will behave exactly as documented in `bhyve(8)`.
-When invoked with a basename of `zhyve`, it will read its arguments from `/var/run/bhyve/zhyve.args`

-The format of `/var/run/bhyve/zhyve.args` is one option or argument per line.
-No comments are allowed.
-Any blank lines will be translated into a "" argument.

 We are striving to not modify `bhyve` code any more than required so that it is easier to keep in sync with upstream.
 For this reason, a new source file, `zhyve.c` is being added.
 This will contain an implementation of `main()` and any other `bhyve` brand-specific code that is required.
 The `main()` that is in `bhyverun.c` is renamed to `bhyve_main()` via `-Dmain=bhyve_main` in `CPPFLAGS` while compiling `bhyverun.c`

+In the global zone, `/usr/sbin/amd64/bhyve` and `/usr/lib/brand/bhyve/usr/sbin/zhyve` will be hard links to the same file.
+When invoked with a basename of `bhyve`, the command will behave exactly as documented in `bhyve(8)`.
+When invoked with a basename of `zhyve`, it will read its arguments from `/var/run/bhyve/zhyve.args`

+The format of `/var/run/bhyve/zhyve.args` is a packed nvlist with one string array element at key `zhyve_args`.
+The array and size returned by `nvlist_lookup_string_array()` are suitable for passing to `bhyve_main()`.

 #### Future direction